Your guide to everything STIR and SHAKEN

 - The originating telephone service provider checks the call source and calling number to determine how to attest for the validity of the calling number.

-- Full Attestation - The service provider has authenticated the calling party and they are authorized to the use the calling number.
+- Full Attestation.
+The service provider has authenticated the calling party and attest that they are authorized to the use the calling number.
 An example of this case is a subscriber registered with the originating telephone service provider’s softswitch.

 - Calling number

 - Date and time

 - The SIP INVITE with the SIP Identity header is sent to the terminating telephone service provider.
 In addition, the Identity token may be sent across the internet, around non-SIP call segments, using Out-of-Band SHAKEN.

 - The SIP INVITE with Identity header is passed to the verification service.

 - The verification service obtains the digital certificate of the originating telephone service provider from the public certificate repository.
 The two step process of verification commences.
 Verification is a two-step process.
 First, the SIP Identity header is base-64 decoded and the details are compared to the SIP INVITE message.
 If they match, the next step is to use the public key of the certificate to verify the SIP identity header signature.
 If both verification steps are successful, then the calling number has not been spoofed.